nicklafferty/craftycody/content/crafts/jigsaw-review.md

 The handle is very comfortable and places your hand a safe distance away from the blade.
 The speed dial is in a convenient spot to be easily rotated by your thumb for quick speed adjustments.

+The blade release latch and finger guard are at the front of the jigsaw.
+Pulling the release latch out is how you load and unload the blade.

+The orbital action lever is in the middle of the tool.
+Its horizontal position indicates it will make straight cuts and if you turn it counter-clockwise then it will increase the blade's elliptical motion.

 ## Performance

 So, does it cut?